Project

 Stakeholder Buy-In Through Quick Wins

-Delivered Workfront integration first (weeks 5-7) providing immediate value with project tracking dashboards.
-Early success built trust and executive support for longer Webphone integration work.
-Phased rollout reduced risk and maintained momentum vs. "big bang" approach that could fail spectacularly.
+Delivered Workfront integration first (weeks 5–7) providing immediate value with campaign tracking dashboards.
+Early success built trust and executive support for the more complex Salesforce deduplication and ZoomInfo enrichment work.
+Phased rollout reduced risk and maintained momentum vs. a “big bang” approach that could fail spectacularly.

 Data Quality Trumps Data Volume